DinoChiesa/Gemini-Function-Calling/README.md

 ![function calling image with MCP](./img/fn_calling_mcp.png)

-> NB: Given that, it would be
-> inappropriate to say "Gemini supports MCP", or "Claude Sonnet supports MCP" or even "an LLM
+> NB: Given that, it would be inappropriate to say "Gemini supports MCP", or "Claude Sonnet
-> supports MCP."
-It's not the model that would support MCP, it's the chatbot or the agent.
+> supports MCP" or even "an LLM supports MCP."
+It's not the model that would support MCP,
+> it's the chatbot or the agent.
+The Model will support "tool use" or "function calling", or
+> it won't.
+But it won't support MCP directly.
+>
-> Some people conflate the chatbot and LLM into one thing, and call it "the LLM".
-I think that
+> By The Way, Some people conflate the chatbot and LLM into one thing, and call it "the
+> LLM".
+In that case they say "The LLM supports MCP".
+I guess that's true, but it relies on
+> a confusing re-definition of "LLM" to include "chatbot".
+I think that confusion is
-> confuses things.
+> unnecessary.

 In this example, the "tools" available to the custom agent in this repo are hand-coded in python and directly linked.
 The agent and the functions it might invoke, are defined all in